Vayain/ProcessWorkflowSummarizer/docs/USER_GUIDE.md

-# User Guide
+# ScreenCaptureSummarizer: Comprehensive User Guide

-Welcome to the Activity Documentation Tool!
-This guide will help you get the most out of the application.
+Welcome to ScreenCaptureSummarizer!
+This guide provides detailed instructions on how to use the application to capture, analyze, and document your activities.

 ## Introduction

-The Activity Documentation Tool helps you document user activities through automated screenshots, AI analysis, and documentation generation.
-Whether you're creating tutorials, documenting workflows, or capturing user testing sessions, this tool makes the process efficient and intelligent.

-## Getting Started

-### System Requirements

-- Modern web browser (Chrome, Firefox, Edge, or Safari)
-- Internet connection
-- Screen or window you wish to capture

-### Setting Up

-1. Launch the application by navigating to the URL in your browser
-2. You'll be presented with the main dashboard
-3. The first time you use the application, you'll need to set up a session

-### Creating a New Session

-1. Click the "New" button in the sidebar under "Current Session"
-2. Enter a name for your session (e.g., "Website Tutorial Documentation")
-3. Click "Create"

-## Capturing Screenshots

-### Selecting the Capture Input

-1. In the "Capture Settings" section, click the "Choose Input" button
-2. Your browser will prompt you to select a capture source:
-   - **Entire Screen**: Captures your entire display
-   - **Window**: Captures a specific application window
-   - **Tab**: Captures only the current browser tab
-3. Select the appropriate source
-4. You'll see a preview of what will be captured in the live view area

-### Configuring Capture Settings

-1. **Capture Interval**: Use the slider to set how frequently screenshots are taken (1-60 seconds)
-2. **Screenshot Format**: Choose between PNG (higher quality) or JPEG (smaller file size)
-3. **Real-time AI Analysis**: Toggle on to have AI analyze each screenshot as it's captured

-### Starting and Stopping Capture

-1. Once you've selected your input source and configured settings, click the "Start Capture" button
-2. Screenshots will be taken automatically at the interval you specified
-3. You'll see screenshots appear in the gallery as they're captured
-4. To stop capturing, click the "Stop" button

-## Working with Screenshots
+ScreenCaptureSummarizer is a powerful tool that automatically documents any on-screen activity through a combination of intelligent screen capture, AI-powered analysis, and comprehensive documentation generation.
+Whether you're creating tutorials, documenting software functionality, or recording user testing sessions, this application streamlines the entire process.

+## Application Workflow Overview

+The application guides you through a structured workflow:

+1. **Capture Settings Configuration** →
+2. **Screenshot Collection** →
+3. **AI Analysis** →
+4. **Agent Configuration** →
+5. **Documentation Generation**

+Each step builds on the previous one, with visual indicators showing your progress through the workflow.

+## Detailed Step-by-Step Workflow

+### Step 1: Create a New Session

+**What it does:** Sessions allow you to organize different documentation projects separately.

+1. When you first open the application, look for the sidebar on the left
+2. Find the "New Session" button in the sidebar
+3. Click it and enter a descriptive name for your session (e.g., "Website Onboarding Tutorial")
+4. Click "Create" to start the new session

+**Outcome:** A new session is created and becomes your active workspace.
+The sidebar will show your session name with a green indicator dot.

+### Step 2: Configure Capture Settings

+**What it does:** This step lets you define what will be captured and how.

+1. In the main workspace area, find the "Capture Settings" section
+2. Choose your **capture source** by clicking "Choose Input":
+   - **Entire Screen:** Captures everything on your display
+   - **Application Window:** Captures only a specific application
+   - **Browser Tab:** Captures only the current browser tab
+3. Set the **capture interval** using the slider (how often screenshots are taken)
+4. Select **image quality** (higher quality = larger file size)
+5. Toggle **Real-time AI Analysis** on if you want immediate analysis of each screenshot

+**Outcome:** The application is now configured to capture exactly what you need.
+The "Capture Settings" section will display all your chosen parameters with a green checkmark.

+### Step 3: Start the Capture Process

+**What it does:** Begins taking screenshots automatically at your specified interval.

+1. Once settings are configured, click the prominent "Start Capture" button
+2. You'll see a live preview of what's being captured
+3. Screenshots will begin appearing in the gallery below
+4. A timer will show how long you've been capturing
+5. To stop capturing, click the "Stop Capture" button

+**Outcome:** A collection of screenshots is captured and stored in your session.
+Each thumbnail appears in the gallery with a timestamp.

+### Step 4: Review and Edit Screenshots

+**What it does:** Lets you review captured screenshots and their AI-generated descriptions.

+1. After capturing, browse through your screenshots in the gallery
+2. Click any screenshot to view it in full size
+3. Each screenshot will show:
+   - The image itself
+   - Timestamp when it was captured
+   - AI-generated description of the activity shown
+4. If needed, click the "Edit" icon to modify the AI-generated description
+5. You can delete unwanted screenshots using the "Delete" icon

+**Outcome:** Your screenshots are organized with accurate descriptions.
+The gallery shows processing status with color indicators (yellow = processing, green = complete).

+### Step 5: Configure AI Agents

+**What it does:** Customizes how AI agents analyze your screenshots to generate documentation.

+1. Navigate to the "Agent Configuration" tab in the main navigation
+2. You'll see multiple AI agent types:
+   - **Analyzer Agent:** Interprets activities in screenshots
+   - **Writer Agent:** Creates narrative content from analyses
+   - **Reviewer Agent:** Checks for consistency and accuracy
+   - **Orchestrator Agent:** Coordinates the other agents
+3. For each agent, you can:
+   - Toggle it on/off
+   - Customize its behavior through provided settings
+   - Preview sample output

+**Outcome:** The AI system is configured to process your screenshots according to your specific needs.
+Active agents will show with green indicators.

+### Step 6: Generate Documentation

+**What it does:** Creates comprehensive documentation based on your screenshots and their analyses.

+1. Navigate to the "Documentation" tab in the main navigation
+2. Choose your preferred **output format**:
+   - Markdown
+   - HTML
+   - PDF
+3. Select the **detail level**:
+   - Minimal: Key points only
+   - Standard: Balanced detail
+   - Detailed: Comprehensive coverage
+4. Click "Generate Documentation"
+5. The system will show a progress indicator while the agents work
+6. When complete, your documentation will appear in the viewer

+**Outcome:** A complete, professionally formatted document that captures all the activities from your screenshots with coherent explanations and structure.
+A download button allows you to save the documentation in your chosen format.

+## Feature Highlights

 ### Viewing Screenshots